nzpc/nzpc.github.io/content/_index.md

 # Welcome to the New Zealand Programming Contest Website

 * The 2022 contest was held on 10th September.
 [Results are available](/results/).
 * The 2023 contest will probably be held in September.
-Details will follow when available.
+Details will follow when they are available.

 ## Information about NZPC